Trump tells governors he is setting new coronavirus social distancing guidelines

 Although the president said in the letter that "there is still a long battle ahead," Trump said Tuesday he wants the country back to business by April 12, Easter Sunday, even though his own public health officials have warned that the outbreak will get worse.

-"You'll have packed churches all over our country," he told Fox News in an interview.
+"You'll have packed churches all over our country," he said in an interview on Fox News.
 "I think it would be a beautiful time.
 And it's just about the timeline that I think is right."

 The number of reported coronavirus-linked deaths in the U.S. passed 1,000 on Thursday morning, according to an NBC News count.
-There have been more than 68,000 reported cases nationwide, Johns Hopkins University said.
+More than 68,000 cases have been reported nationwide, Johns Hopkins University said.

 Full coverage of the coronavirus outbreak

-Many states have declared stay-at-home orders, closed schools and imposed strict policies, such as closing all nonessential businesses and aggressive social distancing measures, to mitigate the infection rate and avoid overwhelming hospitals.
+Many states have issued stay-at-home orders, closed schools and imposed strict policies, such as closing all nonessential businesses and aggressive social distancing measures, to mitigate the infection rate and avoid overwhelming hospitals.

-The governors of Michigan, Indiana, Oregon and West Virginia issued stay-at-home orders on Monday in their states to slow the spread of the virus.
-Massachusetts Gov. Charlie Baker announced a stay-at-home "advisory" on Monday.
+The governors of Michigan, Indiana, Oregon and West Virginia issued stay-at-home orders Monday.
+Massachusetts Gov. Charlie Baker announced a stay-at-home "advisory" Monday.
 California, Illinois, New Jersey, New York and Pennsylvania are among the other states implementing sweeping mandates.

 States are also looking to the federal government for critical help.